claimed-framework/claimed/CONTRIBUTING.md

 ### Running tests

-Pre-requisite:
+Prerequisite:
+-  set environment variables:
--  `geobench/segmentation_v1.0` dataset is available locally (please see this example on how to load this dataset https://github.com/ServiceNow/geo-bench/blob/main/geobench/example_load_datasets.py)
+   - `SEGMENTATION_V1` variable describes the path to segmetation_v1.0 dataset, which must be available locally (please see this example on how to load this dataset https://github.com/ServiceNow/geo-bench/blob/main/geobench/example_load_datasets.py)
+   -  `BACKBONE_PRETRAINED_FILE` full path to the pretrained file
+   -  `OUTPUT_DIR` directory that contains the results (e.g., mlflow run outputs)
 -  a python env has been created (see "Package installation" section in [README](README.md)) and activated

 Steps: